malekhadiji13/mushroom-classification/README.md

 Classifying mushrooms as edible or poisonous is a critical task with direct health implications.
-This project explores and compares multiple ML and DL approaches to solve this binary classification problem using structured mushroom feature data.
+This project explores and compares multiple ML and DL approaches to solve this binary classification problem.

 ---